 Identify your competitors.
 That might seem so easy.
 If I do Youtube marketing, for example, my competitors are other YouTube marketers, right?
 Not exactly.

-Sure, everyone that does YouTube marketing is your competitor, but not all of them is your concern.
+Sure, everyone that does YouTube marketing is your competitor, but not all of them are your concern.
 Your work should be around the top ones and those showing signs of massive growth.
 If they are growing, then they are doing something right.

 If it is a website, you don’t need to know all.
 Know one then use online tools like SpyFu to recognise the others.
 Then start taking notes: